microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 Raised when the `ScrollView` is about to select an anchor element.

+It exposes a ScrollingAnchorRequestedEventArgs.AnchorCandidates collection which is initialized with the elements that are registered as anchor candidates.
+That initial collection of candidates is populated with the `ScrollPresenter` children with the UIElement.CanBeScrollAnchor property set to True, and with elements explicitly registered with the ScrollView.RegisterAnchorCandidate method.
+The event handler can modify that collection to adjust the list of candidates for this anchor request.
+After it is executed, the `ScrollView` uses its HorizontalAnchorRatio and VerticalAnchorRatio properties to select an anchor among the final AnchorCandidates collection.

-The AnchorCandidates collection is populated with the elements it will pick from.
-The event handler can modify the content of this collection to influence the `ScrollView`'s imminent selection, or it can set the Anchor to force the use of an element (the `ScrollView`'s selection process is then skipped entirely).
+Alternatively the AnchorRequested event handler can set the ScrollingAnchorRequestedEventArgs.Anchor property, initialized to null, to force the use of a particular element as the anchor.
+In that case the AnchorCandidates collection is ignored and the `ScrollView`'s selection process is skipped entirely.

-The `ScrollView` uses its HorizontalAnchorRatio and VerticalAnchorRatio properties to select an anchor.

-### ScrollView.HorizontalSnapPointsType (and VerticalSnapPointsType) property

-Gets or sets the type of snap points to use on the horizontal scrolling direction.
-Defaults to None.

-By default, because HorizontalSnapPointsType and VerticalSnapPointsType are set to None, no scrolling snap points are applied.

-When HorizontalSnapPointsType is set to Mandatory (the only other option available for now), the `ScrollView` checks if its Content element implements the WUX <a href="https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.primitives.iscrollsnappointsinfo">IScrollSnapPointsInfo</a> interface.

-If the content does not implement that interface, no horizontal snap points are applied.

-If the content does implement that interface, the `ScrollView` forwards the advertised snap points to its inner ScrollPresenter control, using its IVector&lt;Microsoft.UI.Xaml.Controls.ScrollSnapPointBase&gt; HorizontalSnapPoints { get; } property.

-The same applies to the vertical direction, using the ScrollPresenter's VerticalSnapPoints property.

-The Mandatory type forces any inertial phase to end on a snap-point-driven location.

-### ScrollView.HorizontalSnapPointsAlignment (and VerticalSnapPointsAlignment) property

-Gets or sets the type of snap points to use on the horizontal scrolling direction.
-Defaults to Near.

-By default, the left and top edges of the `ScrollView` viewport are the snapping locations for snap points, as seen in the HorizontalSnapPointsType/VerticalSnapPointsType section.

-This corresponds to the Near alignment.

-The snapping location is moved to the center of the viewport when the Center alignment is picked.
-It is moved to the right and bottom edges when the Far alignment is picked.

 ### ScrollView, additional properties